Tanishk2002/NotesPro-Android/README.md

 # Notes Pro (Android App)

-A notes application built using Android Studio which runs on **Android 9** or higher.
+A notes application, built using Android Studio, which runs on **Android 9** or higher.

 ## App Look